usnistgov/800-63-3/sp800-63c/sec3_definitions.md

 The definitions in this section are primarily those that are referenced in this document.
 Refer to the other documents in the SP 800-63 document family for additional definitions and abbreviations specific to their content.

 #### Federation
-A technological process that allows for the conveyance of identity and authentication information across a set of networked systems.
+A process that allows for the conveyance of identity and authentication information across a set of networked systems.

 #### Identity Provider (IdP)
 The common term in federation protocols for the credential service provider (CSP) that manages the subscriber's primary authentication credentials and issues assertions derived from those credentials.